TheProjecter/mangapress/branches/2.7/readme.txt

 (c) 2008-2011 Jessica C. Green

 Found a bug?
 Or did you find a bug and figure out a fix?
 Visit http://manga-press.silent-shadow.net/ or email me at jgreen@psy-dreamer.com.
-Please include screenshots, Wordpress version, a list of any other plugins you might have installed, or code (if you figured out a fix) and webserver configuration info; for example, Manga+Press was developed using a WAMP (Windows, Apache, MySQL, PHP) environment but works fine on the server my sites are hosted at, which is a LAMP environment.
+Please include screenshots, WordPress version, a list of any other plugins you might have installed, or code (if you figured out a fix) and webserver configuration info; for example, Manga+Press was developed using a WAMP (Windows, Apache, MySQL, PHP) environment but works fine on the server my sites are hosted at, which is a LAMP environment.
 Be as detailed as possible.

 For updates, you can visit http://manga-press.silent-shadow.net/